bobmarks/matie/README.md

 ####  - Global definitions

-This is useful if you want to override global definitions across the codebase.
+This is useful if you want to override global definitions across your admin client.
 These are sections of YAML which apply to the entire application but can be overriden in each section if desired.
 For example: -

     insert into _matie (type, name, value) values
                        ('global',  'table', '